By NATASHA IMAN

 Core Contents Media (CCM) CEO Kim Kwang Soo made the announcement at a press conference, stating that the dismissal of Hwayoung was not related to the tweets by her bandmates or the alleged bullying within the group.

 The official reason was that CCM had received complaints from 19 staff members – specifically five stylists, seven hair and makeup artists, five on-site managers and two team managers.
 Hwayoung’s contract was voided immediately after the announcement.

 The full press release stated that the CEO had “mentioned during T-ara’s switch from seven to nine members that the possibility of member changes existed for those who did not work hard enough or inflicted damage upon other members”.

 The reasons for Hwayoung’s departure were very vague, leaving netizens furious.
-In an interview after the announcement, Kim was equally vague on the subject, repeatedly stating that he did not want to reveal more in order to avoid worsening the situation.
+In an interview after the announcement, Kim was equally vague on the subject, repeatedly stating that he did not want to reveal more to avoid worsening the situation.

 However, another statement released shortly after the interview claimed that Hwayoung had been guilty of unacceptable behaviour in the past.
 Due to her injury, it was decided that she would perform a rap segment sitting on a chair.

 Hwayoung rejected the idea, forcing Eunjung and Hyomin to learn the rap segment with very little time left.
 Hyomin ended up making a mistake on the rap.